 Unlock 5.0 guidelines: Here is what to expect

-New Delhi, Sep 29: The fourth stage of the nation wide lockdown will come to an end tomorrow.
+New Delhi, Sep 29: The fourth stage of the nationwide lockdown will come to an end tomorrow.

 The Union Government had as part of Unlock 4.0 had given various relaxations such as resumption of metro services and also allowed partial re-opening of schools for classes 9-12.